sandeepraju/sandeepraju.github.io/_posts/2024-01-05-five-books-from-2023.md

 <h2><a href="https://www.goodreads.com/book/show/22047640-zero-to-one" target="_blank">"Zero to One" by Peter Thiel and Blake Masters</a></h2>

 "Zero to One" is a manifesto for entrepreneurs, urging them to innovate and create rather than imitate.
 The book delves into the philosophy of building a successful startup by emphasizing the value of uniqueness and monopolistic advantages.
 Thiel challenges conventional business wisdom, encouraging readers to think differently.
-One of the first contrarian questions in this book _"What truth do very few people agree with you on?"_ has been my go to conversation starter igniting pround conversations with friends, family, and colleagues.
+One of the first contrarian questions in this book _"What truth do very few people agree with you on?"_ has been my go to conversation starter igniting profound conversations with friends, family, and colleagues.
 This book is a blueprint for anyone aiming to go beyond the ordinary rather than following existing norms.

 My favorite quote from this book: